OMIndependent/quswan/src/liveblogs/tob/tob63.md

 ---

-It seems our expedition crew found <strong>Teepo Island!</strong>
+It seems our expedition crew found **Teepo Island!**

 An Abbey worshipper's sad that Teresa's leaving Yseult.
 One's sighing in relief at her departure because of her personality.

-<strong>Magilou:</strong> "I guess not even the heat of Southgand could melt that icy cold personality."
+**Magilou:** "I guess not even the heat of Southgand could melt that icy cold personality."

 But the worshipper vouches for Teresa, saying she's fair, and open-minded.
 She mentions the heated debate over whether the Abbey should go into Haria Village.